phumva12345/PunchTheClock/README.md

 ## Employees Data Management

-Store and Categorize employees or member data and easy to find or edit by using DJANGO
+Store and Categorize employees or member data and easy to find or edit by using [Django](https://www.djangoproject.com/)

 ## Scaning Face For Punch The Clock